Can Christmas lights really run up your energy bills?

-December is almost here which, for many Australians, means that it's time to dust off the decorations and untangle the lights in preparation for Christmas.
+December is well and truly here.
+For many Australians, that means it's time to dust off the decorations and untangle the Christmas lights - if they haven't done so already.

 Of course, that may be a small price to pay for the joy they bring.

-But given that plenty of households will also be running air conditioners and fans to cope with the summer heat and perhaps even using the oven more to cook for additional guests, it's not a bad idea to think about ways to keep energy bills down over the summer period.
+But given that many households will also be running air conditioners and fans to cope with the heat and using the oven more to cook for additional guests, it's not a bad idea to think about ways to keep energy bills down over the summer period.

 With that in mind, here are some tips to help reduce the cost of running your Christmas lights and dim the switch on your festive electricity spend.